 Pharmaceutical utilization, outcomes and policy with the key objective of rapidly conducting relevant pharmacoepidemiology research for provincial decision-makers to inform drug policy in Ontario.
 In particular, my research is focused on using Ontario’s large health administrative databases to conduct observational drug utilization and safety research timely, relevant and responsive to drug policy-makers’ needs.

-2) Based on evidence from the Canadian Agency for Drugs and Technologies in Health (CADTH), I have conducted a body of research outlining the current use of blood glucose test strips (BGTS) in Ontario, and the potential cost-savings associated with implementation of a variety of focused policy scenarios.
+2) Based on evidence from the Canadian Agency for Drugs and Technologies in Health (CADTH), Dr. Gomes conducted a body of research outlining the current use of blood glucose test strips (BGTS) in Ontario, and the potential cost-savings associated with implementation of a variety of focused policy scenarios.
 These scenarios were designed to significantly reduce utilization of BGTS while still permitting blood glucose monitoring by patient groups where their use was supported by evidence.
-The results of these studies were reported to Ontario’s drug policy makers, and helped drive their formulary reimbursement changes for blood glucose tests trips in 2013.
+The results of these studies were reported to Ontario’s drug policy makers, and helped inform and evaluate their formulary reimbursement changes for blood glucose test strips in 2013.
+It is estimated that the quantity limit policies introduced across Canada since this time have saved governments more than $50 million annually.

-3) I am the lead Principal Investigator of the ODPRN, a large, provincial network of drug policy researchers from across Ontario with the aim to foster an innovative drug policy research environment with the capacity to generate scientifically sound evidence related to drug safety and drug policy.
-Since 2008, the ODPRN has been extremely productive, completing 98 projects in its first 5 years of operation, 58 of which were policy-driven projects.
-This work has influenced and informed several drug policies, and with the expansion of our work drug class reviews in 2013, will continue to inform drug policy discussions and decisions in Ontario.
+3) Dr. Gomes is the lead Principal Investigator of the ODPRN, a large, provincial network of drug policy researchers from across Ontario with the aim to foster an innovative drug policy research environment with the capacity to generate scientifically sound evidence related to drug safety and drug policy.
+Since 2008, the ODPRN has been extremely productive, completing over 100 projects, more than half of which were driven by policy-makers' questions.
+This work has influenced and informed several drug policies, including changes to reimbursement criteria, drug safety and effectiveness evaluations, and formulary modernization.